MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/New-MgTeamPrimaryChannelMessage.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ATTACHMENTS <IMicrosoftGraphChatMessageAttachment[]>: References to attached objects like files, tabs, meetings etc.
+ATTACHMENTS <IMicrosoftGraphChatMessageAttachment1[]>: References to attached objects like files, tabs, meetings etc.
   - `[Content <String>]`: The content of the attachment.
 If the attachment is a rich card, set the property to the rich card object.
 This property and contentUrl are mutually exclusive.
   - `[ContentType <String>]`: The media type of the content attachment.
 It can have the following values: reference: Attachment is a link to another file.
 Populate the contentURL with the link to the object.Any contentTypes supported by the Bot Framework's Attachment objectapplication/vnd.microsoft.card.codesnippet: A code snippet. application/vnd.microsoft.card.announcement: An announcement header.
   - `[ContentUrl <String>]`: URL for the content of the attachment.
 Supported protocols: http, https, file and data.
   - `[Id <String>]`: Read-only.
 Unique id of the attachment.
   - `[Name <String>]`: Name of the attachment.
+  - `[TeamsAppId <String>]`: The ID of the Teams app that is associated with the attachment.
+The property is specifically used to attribute a Teams message card to the specified app.
   - `[ThumbnailUrl <String>]`: URL to a thumbnail image that the channel can use if it supports using an alternative, smaller form of content or contentUrl.
 For example, if you set contentType to application/word and set contentUrl to the location of the Word document, you might include a thumbnail image that represents the document.
 The channel could display the thumbnail image instead of the document.
 When the user clicks the image, the channel would open the document.

 BODY <IMicrosoftGraphItemBody>: itemBody